The importance of good circulation

 There are a number of reasons for poor circulation, including age, general health, hereditary factors, such as parents having poor circulation, as well as lack of exercise and diet, to name but a few.

-A poor circulatory system can lead to several minor health complaints such tinnitus, Raynaud’s Syndrome, memory loss, lumps in blood vessels and varicose veins, as well as cramps and pins and needles.
-It’s important to recognise the signs of poor circulation and know how to improve it so to help avoid or ease the symptoms of these conditions.
+A poor circulatory system can lead to several minor health complaints such as tinnitus, Raynaud’s Syndrome, memory loss, lumps in blood vessels and varicose veins, as well as cramps and pins and needles.
+It’s important to recognise the signs of poor circulation and know how to improve it to help avoid or ease the symptoms of these conditions.

 Are there any herbal remedies that might help?

 If you find that a long day sitting at your desk leaves you with stiff, aching legs, you might want to try an extract of Horse Chestnut to complement your leg exercises.